atharva-khewle/chat_website/README.md

 - **Chat Rooms**: Join various chat rooms for one-on-one or group conversations.
 - **Media Sharing**: Share videos and images to enrich communication within the chat rooms.
 - **Login Options**: Choose to log in through Google authentication or remain anonymous.
+- **Personal Dashboard**: Access your personal dashboard to manage your profile and settings, including the ability to change your profile photo.

 ### Getting Started